 - Preheat the grill to medium-high heat for 10 minutes while you prepare the cucumbers.
 Oil the grates with a wad of paper towels coated in oil or cooking spray (hold them with tongs while you do this).
 Alternatively, you can use mesh grill mats to prevent sticking.

 - Prepare the cucumbers by peeling them then slicing in half lengthwise.
 Slice the two halves in half again crosswise, so that you have four long pieces per cucumber and eight total.
 Use a spoon to scoop out the seeds and discard.
 Brush each piece of cucumber with olive oil, and season with salt and pepper.

-- Place the cucumbers on the grill (or on mesh grill mats to prevent sticking), and cook for 2 to 3 minutes on each side or until charred to your liking.
+- Place the cucumbers on the oiled grill (or on mesh grill mats), and cook for 4 to 6 minutes on each side or until charred to your liking.
+Depending on your grill, it may take up to 10 minutes on each side to get a good char.
 Remove and let cool for a few minutes while you prepare the other ingredients.

 - This dish is best enjoyed right away.
 Leftovers will only keep well for about a day in the fridge.

 - Feel free to sub other herbs for the mint (basil, parsley, even dill) or goat cheese crumbles for the feta cheese.
 To make this nut-free, sub pumpkin seeds for the almonds.